shijazi88/planetary-image-counter/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory with the following contents:
+3. Create a `.env` file with your configuration:

    ```
-   # Microsoft Planetary Computer API
-   PLANETARY_COMPUTER_API_URL=https://planetarycomputer.microsoft.com/api/stac/v1

-   # Server Configuration
-   PORT=3000

-   # Optional: If you have a Planetary Computer API key
-   # PC_SDK_SUBSCRIPTION_KEY=your_key_here
+   cp env.example .env
    ```

+   Then edit the `.env` file with your API keys and settings.

 4. Start the development server: